Mudhalvan: Plot

-Meanwhile, Aranganathar blames Pugazh to be the man behind the entire episode and claims it as a ploy to win public support.
-Pugazh realizes that he will be prevented from performing his duties and invites Aranganathar to his office.
-As their conversation progresses, Pugazh pulls out a gun and shoots himself without causing any major injuries.
-He throws the gun to Aranganathar who catches it out of his reflexes.
-At the same time, the security guards officials rush in upon hearing gunfire and see Aranganathar pointing the gun at Pugazh.
-The security guards shoot and kill Aranganathar.
-A dying Aranganathar remembers his old interview with Pugazh, that had changed everything.
-Mayakrishnan blames the deceased Aranganathar for trying to kill the Chief Minister out of political rivalry.
+Aranganathar blames Pugazh for the incident, claiming it to be a ploy to win public support.
+Pugazh invites Aranganathar to his office.
+While they talk, Pugazh pulls a gun and shoots himself, but does not sustain any major injuries.
+He then throws the gun to Aranganathar.
+Security guards hear the gunfire and enter to see Aranganathar pointing the gun at Pugazh.
+The security guards shoot and kill Aranganathar, who recalls the initial television interview in his dying moments.